awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/using-features.managing.sns.md

 When you enter an email address for notifications, Elastic Beanstalk creates an Amazon SNS topic for your environment and adds a subscription\.
 Amazon SNS sends an email to the subscribed address to confirm the subscription\.
 You must click the link in the confirmation email to activate the subscription and receive notifications\.

-## The aws:elasticbeanstalk:sns:topics Namespace<a name="configuration-notifications-namespace"></a>
+## Configuring Notifications Using Configuration Options<a name="configuration-notifications-namespace"></a>

-Use the options in the [aws:elasticbeanstalk:sns:topics`` namespace](command-options-general.md#command-options-general-elasticbeanstalksnstopics) to configure Amazon SNS notifications for your environment\.
+Use the options in the [`aws:elasticbeanstalk:sns:topics` namespace](command-options-general.md#command-options-general-elasticbeanstalksnstopics) to configure Amazon SNS notifications for your environment\.
 You can set these options by using [configuration files](ebextensions.md), a CLI, or an SDK\.

 `Notification Endpoint` – Email address, Amazon SQS queue, or URL to send notifications to\.
 Setting this option creates an SQS queue and a subscription for the specified endpoint\.
 If the endpoint is not an email address, you must also set the `Notification Protocol` option\.
 SNS validates the value of `Notification Endpoint` based on the value of `Notification Protocol`\.
 Setting this option multiple times creates additional subscriptions to the topic\.
 Removing this option deletes the topic\.